lambdaclass/mirra_backend/README.md

 - Games consisting of 12 load test players
 - Games consisting of 1 load test player and 11 bots
-    - We have been able to support ~350 games in a single server where it nears 100% CPU utilization.
+    - ([Loadtest Snapshot](https://grafana.championsofmirra.com/dashboard/snapshot/p86A4TiHhxOsMmQFJrO7XPeBI1reVix3?orgId=1&from=2025-05-09T16:07:15.000Z&to=2025-05-09T17:25:15.000Z&timezone=browser&refresh=5s)) We have been able to support ~350 games in a single server where it nears 100% CPU utilization.
 If you get to 400 games instead, your games might start stuttering.

 Specs of the servers used for these tests are: